WestWilshireNeuro

 Insomnia

-Inability to fall or stay asleep
+Inability to fall or stay asleep.

 Obstructive Sleep Apnea

-Difficulty breathing during sleep
+Difficulty breathing during sleep.

 Parasomnias

-Abnormal movements and activities during sleep
+Abnormal movements and activities during sleep.

 Hypersomnia

-Falling asleep unintentionally
+Falling asleep unintentionally.

 Restless Leg Syndrome

-Urge to move the legs and feet when trying to fall asleep
+Urge to move the legs when trying to fall asleep.

 Seizures